Welcome to Yew class.

 - Home visits;

-- Children will be given a transition book with simple pictures and information about Busy Bees, to help them feel at home when they arrive.
+- Children will be given a transition book with simple pictures and information about nursery, to help them feel at home when they arrive.

 During the induction, parents can share information with staff such as medical issues, special educational needs and disabilities or concerns.
 If you would like to arrange to meet with staff to discuss any particular needs in addition to this then please let us know.